JMSDOnline/vstacklet/README.md

 - HTTP/2 Nginx ready.
 To view if your webserver is HTTP/2 after installing the script with SSL, check @ <a href="https://tools.keycdn.com/http2-test" target="_blank">HTTP/2 Test via KeyCDN</a>
 - Everything you need to get that Nginx + Varnish server up and running!

-Total script install time on a General CPU <a href="https://www.digitalocean.com/?refcode=917d3ff0e1c8" target="_blank">Digital Ocean Droplet</a> sits at 6/minutes installing everything.
-No Sendmail or CSF.
+Total script install time on a General Shared CPU <a href="https://m.do.co/c/917d3ff0e1c8" target="_blank">Digital Ocean Droplet</a> sits at 12/minutes installing everything; CSF, MariaDB, NGinx, PHP8.1, Sendmail, SSL, Varnish, WordPress.
 This time assumes you are sitting attentively with the script running.
 There are a limited interactions to be made with the script and most of the softwares installed I have automated and logged.
 The most is the script will ask to continue.
 With the exception of Wordpress, the script will ask for database, database username, and database password (the database and user are to be created for the Wordpress install).

 ---